amitkundudb/airflow_repo/README.md

 5. Define dependencies between tasks using the built-in mechanisms in Airflow.
 Understand how to set up upstream and downstream dependencies, task retries, and task rescheduling.

 6. Use sensors in Airflow to wait for certain conditions before proceeding with the execution of tasks.
 Experiment with different types of sensors, such as FileSensor, HttpSensor, and TimeSensor, to trigger tasks based on external events or data availability.

-7. Experiment with different scheduling options in Airflow, such as cron expressions and interval-based scheduling.
-Schedule your DAGs to run at specific times or recurring intervals and trigger them manually or based on external events.